NC

 Fayetteville State University

-Fayetteville State University provides a bachelor of science (BS) program in forensic science, providing students with the foundational science and laboratory problem-solving skills necessary for success in the modern crime laboratory.
-Students are in DNA analysis, crime scene investigation, trace evidence, and forensic chemistry.
+Fayetteville State University offers a bachelor of science (BS) program in forensic science.
+This program prepares students with the foundational science and laboratory problem-solving skills necessary for success in the modern crime laboratory.
+Students are prepared in DNA analysis, crime scene investigation, trace evidence, and forensic chemistry.

 Made up of 122 credits, the program includes courses such as genetics; microbiology; biochemistry; forensic biology; toxicology; molecular biology; criminal justice ethics; basic probability and statistics; crime scene and latent evidence analysis; and an introduction to forensic science.